Tutoriels Backend

 - npm run test : Runs unit tests using the Karma framework.

-The ng eject command (allowing to generate the webpack configuration) has been disabled.
+The ng eject command (used to generate webpack configuration) has been disabled.

 https://github.com/manfredsteyer/ngx-build-plus

-In development mode if we want to customize the port, we just have to modify the start script in the package.json file.
+In development mode if we want to customize the port we just need to modify the start script in the package.json file.

 We will leave port 4200 modifiable at will for the rest of the tutorial.